 Therefore the equivalent focal length = 80mm

 When I was working with a crop sensor camera, I used a 60mm macro.
-This acted like a 90mm on my crop sensor Canon, allowing me to get a shallow depth of field in my photos, as well as a tight crop.
+This acted like a 90mm on my crop sensor, allowing me to get a shallow depth of field in my photos, as well as a tight crop.
+Now on a full frame, I shoot with a 90mm macro lens, but anything from 90-105mm is great for food photography.

-In these two photos, I’ve shot the same scene at the same angle with a 90mm lens, and a 55mm lens, so you can see the effect this has on the photo.
-Even though the front of the baking tray is in the same position in both photos, the field of view is much wider.
+In these two photos, I shot the same scene at the same angle with a 90mm macro lens, and a 55mm non macro lens, so you can see the effect the different focal lengths have on the photo.
+Even though the front of the baking tray is in the same position in both photos, the field of view is much wider on the 55mm lens.

 Neither of these focal lengths are “right” or “wrong”, but a tighter crop typically produces a more visually pleasing composition for these kinds of shots of small subjects.